-You need to look at your study process and exam score realistically.
-Let’s assume that it takes you 100 of study time to get a 75, 120 study hours to get an 80, and 200 study hours to get a 90.
+You need to look at your study process, testing window, and exam score realistically.
+Let’s assume that it takes you 100 hours of study time to get a 75, 120 study hours to get an 80, and 200 study hours to get a 90.
 Is it worth an extra 100 hours of studying to get a 90 over a 75?

 Not really.
 You kind of overstudied and wasted your time.
 Getting a score of anything over 83 means that you spent too much time studying.
 I recommend trying to achieve a score of 80 because it’s not an exact science.

-You want to be over prepared a little bit because you might feel like you are 80 score quality, but you might only score a 76.
+However, you still want to be over prepared a little bit.
+After all, you might feel like you are at an 80 score quality, but your CPA exam score release is only a 76.
 Leave yourself a little cushion and over study enough to get a score into the low 80s.
 Anything more than that is a little excessive in my opinion.